bryancaro/bryancaro/README.md

 Here are some of the projects I have developed:

 1. [Your Trip](https://github.com/bryancaro/Your-Trip): Welcome to Your Trip, a flight search application designed to make it easier for you to find flights to any destination worldwide.
-This app is part of a technical test for the Ryanair company.
 Developed using iOS 15, SwiftUI, The Composable Architecture (TCA), and Unit tests.

    <img width="60" alt="Screenshot 2023-06-19 at 14 42 48" src="https://github.com/bryancaro/bryancaro/assets/58017823/5a86935a-6dcc-42eb-a544-7d1fc4f69aba">